 Redondo Beach has enacted a comprehensive smoking ban in all public places.
 In October 2019, the Redondo Beach City Council enacted a tobacco retail ordinance ending the sale of all flavored tobacco products, including vape and e-cigarette devices.
 The City Council also amended the Municipal Code to include measures regulating the possession of tobacco products by minors on school grounds.
 These great strides in tobacco control moved Redondo Beach from an “F” grade in the American Lung Association’s 2019 State of Tobacco Control to a “B” in 2020.

 Learn more about Redondo Beach’s newest tobacco policy.

 Quitting smoking greatly reduces the risk of developing smoking-related diseases.
 Here are a few tips on how to quit smoking:

-- Develop a quit plan to prepare to quit smoking that includes choosing a quit date, telling loved ones you are quitting, removing reminders of smoking and identifying your reasons for quitting and your smoking triggers.
+- Develop a quit plan to prepare to quit smoking that includes choosing a quit date, telling loved ones you are quitting, removing reminders of smoking, identifying your reasons for quitting and recognizing your smoking triggers.

 - Sign up for an app to help you quit with tailored tips and inspiration.
 Try the quitSTART App.

 - Talk to your healthcare provider about medications such as nicotine replacement products or prescription non-nicotine medications that have been found effective in helping people quit.